 "Professional disappointments can often set people on the path to addiction.
 Young people must be given more guidance when entering the world of competitive sports.
 Parents must make it clear that there is life beyond competition, and ensure that children maintain strong relationships outside of sports so they retain a support network if they are hurt.
 When you're dealing with a young person, who hasn't developed neurologically, you're sitting on a perfect storm should something negative happen.
 The real balance is how do you get them to be high achieving but still realistic?"

 Bonar's story is one of coming full circle in life, and it is one not without it's own ironies.
-Once ill prepared for a life beyond the game of hockey, events that occured then likely rendered him a case study of all that could wrong when education is forfeited for a life of nothing but pucks and fame.
+Once ill prepared for a life beyond the game of hockey, events that occured then likely rendered him a case study of all that could wrong when education is forfeited for a life of nothing but pucks and sticks.
 There was a time when his choices could have underlined all what not to do in life.
 Nowdays, Bonar is a role model, and not entirely an unlikely one.

 Looking in the mirror one day, through the haze of a foggy past and a dream run afoul, Bonar made a choice, and opted for the helping hand rather than the toe tag.
 No one was there to hold up the mirror for him.

 This You Tube clip below features Bonar with the Sault Ste.
 Marie Greyhounds was found at his Facebook page.
 It is about all the video that can found on him, other than the snippets in CAMH link.
 Bonar is number 29, and can be seen at the very beginning of the clip, and again near the 2:30 mark.
 As you'll see, there's no hockey being played here, just one kickass 8 minute brawl between Terry Crisp's Hounds and Bill Laforge's Hamilton Steelhawks in 1985.
-The late Bob Probert, a team mate of Bonar's, has a couple of feature bouts.
+Bob Probert, a team mate of Bonar's, has a couple of feature bouts.

 Graeme Bonar profile from Hockey Draft Central